 Sony Xperia XA1 Plus comes with Android Nougat (7.0) with the company’s own minimal layer atop for keeping the exclusivity while remaining away from bloating user experience with too many unnecessary apps.

 MediaTek processors are considered not at par with Qualcomm’s and it looks that the middle tier of Sony isn’t going to be equipped with the later, any time soon.
-However, the Helio P20 does a great job coupled with 4GB of RAM and a bunch of well optimized apps that Sony thinks run better on this phone and which is really true.
+However, the Helio P20 does a great job coupled with 4GB of RAM and a bunch of well-optimized apps that Sony thinks run better on this phone and which is really true.

 It worked pretty decently during the calls sessions, the interface is very simple and useful.
-The voice of other party was clear and crisp and so was the loudness of speaker.
+The voice of the other party was clear and crisp and so was the loudness of speaker.
 XA1 Plus has got some sensitive microphone that was able to capture a comparatively lower voice from a source as far as 10 feet away with much ease.

-We felt no lagging while playing the games of likes AirStrike 2, Real Racing 3 and Asphalt 8 but for heavier games you might notice cracks in the wall.
+We felt no lagging while playing the games of likes AirStrike 2, Real Racing 3 and Asphalt 8 but for heavier games, you might notice cracks in the wall.
 Having said that, benchmark numbers are decent enough that you can also see in the below image.

 Sony knows to keep things cool under the hood and that is why the consistent software updates keep pouring in and Sony Assistant keeps an eye on everything.
 The Japanese maker has put nearly everything that can enhance the user’s experience.

-The battery is what keep you going no matter how feature rich your smartphone is and Sony distinguishes this member of the team with 3,420 mAh battery.
+The battery is what keeps you going no matter how feature rich your smartphone is and Sony distinguishes this member of the team with 3,420 mAh battery.
 Unexpectedly our testing unit took nearly 220 minutes to recharge from level zero which we want Sony to take care of as quick charging is what we wish in our phones.

 No phone can survive without a good camera today.
 Sony Xperia XA1 Plus comes with a 23MP rear shooter that can record up to 1080p videos and take some good photos under good lighting conditions.
 And the front 8 MP sensor lacks the companionship of flash so you need to be sure that low light selfies are questionable.

 We really liked the dedicated camera key on the right side and it is a more natural placement of index finger while taking photos.
-It gives you a feel of holding a digital camera in hands which locks the focus by half pressing the key.
+It gives you a feel of holding a digital camera in hands which locks the focus by half-pressing the key.

 Day photos were decent and captured some nice colors but soon as you compromise on the light things get noisy and pictures start losing colors.
 There is a 5x zoom but that didn’t help and blew things away.